TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/CreateFromScratch.rst

 .. _how-to-start-documentation-for-ext:

 ===================================================
-How to start documentation for your TYPO3 extension
+How to Start Documentation for Your TYPO3 Extension
 ===================================================

 If necessary, ask for help as explained in :ref:`how-to-get-help`.

 .. rst-class:: bignums-xxl

-1. Clone sample extension manual
+1. Clone Sample Extension Manual

    In a temporary directory, clone the Github project `sample extension manual <https://github.com/TYPO3-Documentation/TYPO3CMS-Example-ExtensionManual>`__